Note: The Beltronics STi Magnum has been discontinued. See the recent review of newer models

 A maximum score of 200 points was possible: 140 for radar performance and 20 each for resistance to false alarms, features and ergonomics.
 Radar scores were weighted by threat level.
 X band: 5 points, K band: 20 points and 15 each for the three Ka-band frequencies.
 Radar scores from the two test sites were averaged.

-- Hot X/K-band sensitivity
+- Hot X/K-band range

 - Class-leading laser detection